karate

 Sunset

 This is the sea, where life begins and ends, where flow is constant and ever-changing.
-The sun - the Okinawan sun/Japanese flag - rises again, and we come full circle to Sunrise.

 Click here for a post about body-mind-spirit harmony and joy.